-What Should You Know About Mobile Visitors And Website Design?
+What To Know About Mobile Website Design For All Visitors?

 The constant evolution of smartphones and tablet technology has delivered a dramatic shift in the way consumers look for information online.
 If nothing else, your business must acknowledge mobile visitors and website design that supports them.
 According to a recent mobile use statistics study, over 50% of all US consumers own a smartphone and 96% of those have researched a product or service from it!
 What’s even more important for businesses to understand is that more than half of mobile traffic to websites comes from links in natural search results.